 We pole vault from the sublime into the ridiculous with the following descriptions, both of which make me wonder how these movies were ever made, but then there’s a movie about snakes on a plane, so go figure.

 First, a “traumatic accident leaves a couple in a surreal state of being that takes them on a disorienting journey through the duality of their shared moments.”
 I had to read this four times, and I’m still not sure what it means.
 The phrase “surreal state of being” sounds like something from Heidegger I had to read in graduate school.
 Now that I think of it, maybe it makes more sense in German.
 In any case, they lost me at “the duality of their shared moments.”
 I’m not interested in anybody’s duality of shared moments.
 Apart from the traumatic accident, this is definitely not something you’d find on Spike TV.

-Look, I don’t need things blowing up à la Bruce Willis or Jackie Chan.
+Look, I don’t need things blowing up à la Bruce Willis and Jackie Chan.
 I just want to hear a story like every other human being.
 And, while we’re at it, why are there commas around “and everyone”?
 Gene, dude, where art thou?